learntocloud/learn-to-cloud/phase4/README.md

 # Phase 4: DevOps fundamentals

-Final phase.
+## How does this phase apply to Cloud?

+DevOps is all about getting your solutions to run efficiently.
+It's not specific to Cloud, as you can implement DevOps practices on-prem too.

 First off, read some stuff about what DevOps is.
 Each cloud platform has a suite of DevOps tools, I've linked a few articles here.

 - [Microsoft - What is DevOps](https://azure.microsoft.com/overview/what-is-devops/#overview)
 - [AWS - What is DevOps](https://aws.amazon.com/devops/what-is-devops/)